Fields assigned to Literals or Expressions¶

 A default value can be over-written with a different value at object construction time.
 Expression fields cannot be assigned a value - they are read-only.
 Expressions are evaluated as the last step before the object is constructed.

-Fields can be assigned to service functions, allowing custom implementation to return a value that will be assigned to the field.
+Fields can be assigned to service functions, allowing custom implementation to return a value that is assigned to the field.
 This is particularly useful in the case of values that are complex or can only be accessed natively

 See the example below on fields being assigned to various values.